emadurandal/emberjs-guides-japanese-translation/03-concepts/02-naming-conventions.md

 execute code to modify the default behavior at these points to meet your needs.
 Ember provides several hooks for you to utilize for various purposes (e.g. `model`, `setupController`, etc).
-In the example below `App.ApplicationRoute`, which is a `Ember.Route` object, implements the `setupController` hook.
+In the example below `App.ApplicationRoute`, which is an `Ember.Route` object, implements the `setupController` hook.

 [1]: /guides/routing/specifying-a-routes-model